MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 - User defined functions aren't supported.
 - This feature isn't available in the Canada region.

-### Enable/Disable Copilot comment generated formulas
+### Enable or disable Copilot comment generated formulas

  Copilot comment generated formulas are enabled by default for new apps, and disabled by default for existing apps, but can be enabled or disabled for any app from app settings.

 - Go to **Settings** > **Upcoming features**.
 Set the toggle to **On** or **Off** for **Copilot comment-generated formulas**.

 > [!NOTE]
-> You won't be able to disable **Copilot comment generated formulas** once it is fully integrated into the platform.
+> When **Copilot comment generated formulas** is fully integrated into the platform and generally available, it won't be possible to disable it.
 ## Responsible AI

 Review the Microsoft Documentation on [FAQ about using AI responsibly in Power Apps](../common/responsible-ai-overview.md) to understand the choices a user has when working with AI.
 Additionally, review the [Power Fx Copilot FAQ](../common/faqs-copilot-powerfx.md) for questions regarding this functionality specifically.